 Side Note 2: NEVER use white text or tiny font to hide keywords throughout your resume.
 There was some success with this years ago (kudos to the crafty job seeker who discovered this loophole), but it is now recognized and will harm your resumes score and your professional image.

-Side Note 3: Want to know the easiest way to deal with the ATS?
+Side Note 3: Want to know the easiest way to deal with the ATS or recruiter scanning?
 AVOID IT.
-The best way to get past an ATS is to never go through one.
+The best way to get "past" an ATS is to leverage referrals.
 Is there a way for you to get your resume to the hiring manager without submitting it through their online platform?
 Try to use your LinkedIn, industry connections, friends, and family.

 ATSs are and will continue to be a constant in recruitment.
 The idea behind the post was to provide some clarity on their function and how they impact job seekers, not to intimidate them.